kinDreno/acad-qry/README.md

 ###

-<h5 align="left">I contemplating if this project must be only specifically focused for my school.
+<h5 align="left">I am thinking if this project must be only specifically focused for my school.
 will update this one in the future if I still have the motivation to keep going further to implement this project.</h5>

 ###